 Clarity?
 Peace of mind?
 Chasing down illusion, muddleheadedness and deception?

-Bad ideas and delusions will not disappear because minds are changed, because arguments are produced, however polite and well-mannered, in favour of contrary ideas, or that otherwise outline different ways of living in the world or thinking about it.
+Bad ideas and delusions will not disappear because minds are changed by others, because arguments are produced, however polite and well-mannered, in favour of contrary ideas, or that otherwise outline different ways of living in the world or thinking about it.
 Minds change when material conditions change, and changing material conditions is often scary, threatening and violently resisted.

 This post has become much longer than I expected and it has taken me to places I had not anticipated.
 It has opened up more questions than it has answered, leaving behind a uneasy residue, a feeling that my readers have already abandoned me, while I churn out words at a laptop in the middle of the night, diverting myself from the indescribable discomfort caused as a chemotherapy drug works its way through my body.
 This too has been a story of a drug.